JKonTiki/Francoise/README.md

 ### Server-side Opps

-The server is thin by default, routing to only one view and meant more for 404 catching, database endpoints, etc. Routing is really meant to take place on the client-side, as this boilerplate is primarily for SPA's.
+The server is thin by default, routing to only one view and meant more for error catching, database endpoints, etc. Routing is really meant to take place on the client-side, as this boilerplate is primarily for SPA's.

 ### Configuration